| | | | |

 Instructions

-- In a large skillet or griddle, melt 2 tablespoons of butter over medium heat.
+• In a large skillet or griddle, melt the remaining 2 tablespoons of butter over medium heat.
+Cook in batches as needed.

-- Serve the French toast hot with the warm peaches and a drizzling of maple syrup, if desired.
+• Serve the French toast hot, with warm peaches and a drizzle of their syrup.

 Nutrition